jewelsofthought/neshama/site/posts/tol/communities.md

 [^6]: Actually, for [Mekubalim](mekubalim.md), [the template](tol-template.md) we aspire to is one which includes other aspects of human existence.
 Within this mapping, we identify 4 levels, PEMS, as well as the 3 pillars of existence: Force, Form and Balance.
 [^7]: What is “inside” this template, the one we refer to as ‘I’, is somehow connected to this outer template in some very mysterious way.
 [^8]: Just as the flame led the people through the wilderness by night, and a cloud by day, to Sinai,
+[^9]: An estimate in the 1980's set the number at around 160 million souls.